 Government mandates pertaining to the installation of GPS trackers and satellite navigation play a key role in driving commercial telematics market demand.
 Further, installation of telematics solutions in light commercial vehicles has been mandated in several regions, which is expected to drive the demand for embedded OEM telematics segment over the forecast period.
 In 2014, the segment accounted for more than 60% of the overall OEM telematics market share.

 Telematics adoption by commercial fleets has several benefits as the technology empowers fleet-based organizations to lower fuel consumption.
-Recent, upsurge in internet and cellphone usage has drastically led to a decline in cost for mobile terminals and telecom charges.
-On account of which the telematics market is expected to witness high growth across the commercial vehicle segment over the foreseeable future.
+The recent, upsurge in internet and cellphone usage has drastically led to a decline in the cost of mobile terminals and telecom charges.
+Account of which the telematics market is expected to witness high growth across the commercial vehicle segment over the foreseeable future.

-Key competitors in this market place are largely focused on location and tracking-based products.
-However, new entrants are now focusing on computational science and data analytics software that these systems utilize to provide more advanced products to its customers.
-Presently, when the majority of the market players are focused on proving location-based tracking products, this initiative by emerging players to provide greater value than its competitors through the provision of advanced data streaming analytics solutions, is expected to drive commercial telematics market demand significantly.
+Key competitors in this marketplace are largely focused on location and tracking-based products.
+However, new entrants are now focusing on computational science and data analytics software that these systems utilize to provide more advanced products to their customers.
+Presently, when the majority of the market players are focused on proving location-based tracking products, this initiative by emerging players to provide greater value than their competitors through the provision of advanced data streaming analytics solutions, is expected to drive the commercial telematics market demand significantly.

 In recent times, fuel price volatility has impacted the commercial vehicle industry adversely.
 This has also created a demand for several innovative applications that allow fleet-wide fuel optimization and is anticipated to impel the demand for telematics systems across the commercial fleet segment over the next seven years.
 Further, driver monitoring and safety is poised to emerge as a new application area, which may drive innovation and development across the telematics segment.